astronomer/docs/learn/airflow-branch-operator.md

 </TabItem>
 </Tabs>

-The DAG above shows how `random.choice()` is used to return one random option out of a list of four branches.
-In the following DAG run screenshot, where `branch_b` was randomly chosen, we see that the two tasks in `branch_b` were successfully run while the others were skipped.
+In this DAG, `random.choice()` returns one random option out of a list of four branches.
+In the following screenshot, where `branch_b` was randomly chosen, the two tasks in `branch_b` were successfully run while the others were skipped.

 ![Branching Graph View](/img/guides/branching_decorator_graph.png)

-If you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in our example above, you need to update the trigger rule appropriately.
+If you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in the pervious example, you need to update the trigger rule.
 The default trigger rule in Airflow is `all_success`, which means that if upstream tasks are skipped, then the downstream task will not run.
-In this case, we chose `none_failed_min_one_success` to indicate that the task should run as long as one upstream task succeeded and no tasks failed.
+In the previous example, `none_failed_min_one_success` is specified to indicate that the task should run as long as one upstream task succeeded and no tasks failed.

 Finally, note that with the `@task.branch` decorator and the `BranchPythonOperator`, your Python callable *must* return at least one task ID for whichever branch is chosen (i.e. it can't return nothing).
 If one of the paths in your branching should do nothing, you can use an `EmptyOperator` in that branch.